 - Click on Import File tab

-- Click on Browse across Import CSV file
+- Click on Browse across Import XLS file

 - Click on Finish Import